5 Options for Filling the Blank Space Above your Sofa

 Is the sofa in your Airbnb's living room in front of a big blank wall?
 A blank wall always seems to grow and become more boring once the sofa is positioned in front of it, right?
 It can be overwhelming knowing what to do with this prominent blank canvas.

 But...
 What if I told you that this is actually the perfect opportunity to inject some style and artistic flair into your short-term rental?
-There are a lot of different ways to bring that wall to life, and I'm here to help!
+There are a lot of different ways to bring that wall to life, and I'm here to help by showing you exactly what to do with the blank space above your sofa.

 Let's break down the options and gather inspiration from some beautiful examples by some amazing designers.

 Gallery walls are always fun and can really allow your creativity to soar with the endless options for what to add.
-They can be a great option if you're sticking to a tight budget as a few small pieces can be less expensive than buying large pieces of art.
-Plus, you can start with a few pieces and add to or switch out your gallery as you find new artworks that you love.
+They can be a great option if you're sticking to a tight budget as a few small pieces tend to be less expensive than buying one large piece of art.
+(But not always!
+It totally depends on how you approach it.
+Bringing together many thriftstore and Target finds, can equal a cute and inexpensive wall, but this will take TIME.
+So keep tabs on that.)

-However, I totally get that the term "endless options" is enough to send many of you into a tizzy of anxiety, and I get it.
-I am the exact same way without a well thought through plan.
-Well you could cheat and order one of these ready-curated gallery walls sets from Etsy...
-I won't tell if you won't. ;)
+However, I totally get that the term "endless options" is enough to send most of us into a tizzy of anxiety, and I get it.
+I am the exact same way without a well-thought-through plan.

-But otherwise, how about a mini-tutorial?!
+But otherwise for those that want to learn about the art of the gallery wall, how about a mini-tutorial?!
 Let's dive in!
 First of all...

 image above: Emily Henderson

-Placement After color, you'll need to consider how much of your wall you'd like your collage to take up.
-Bigger is generally better when it comes to artwork and a gallery wall is no exception.
-Ideally, you'll want to fill up at least 1/2, or even better, 2/3 of the wall above the sofa at least.
+After color, you'll need to consider how much of your wall you'd like your collage to take up.
+Bigger is generally better when it comes to artwork for a pro look and a gallery wall is no exception.
+Ideally, you'll want to fill up at least 1/2, or even better, 2/3 of the wall above the sofa.
+You can see in the images below, that they exceeded the 2/3 rule and went for it by covering all the wall space.
+To some people, this may feel cluttered, and to others, it will feel invigorating.
+No matter what though, this place looks thoughtfully curated and unique, and for a rental that's a win.

 Think through the overall shape you're going for.
 Here are a few tips to consider while planning your wall:

-1. If you're going for symmetry, be careful about measuring and marking your wall.
+1. If you're going for symmetry, be careful to measure and mark your wall to make sure you get it just right.
 On the other hand, if you're aiming for an asymmetrical design, don't be afraid to test things in a certain spot by putting a few extra holes in the wall as you go.
 It's easy to spackle and paint over a small hole, and chances are you may cover it with another frame by the time you're done, anyway!

 2. The spacing on an asymmetrical gallery wall does not need to be perfect.
-It's meant to be a little off, so don't over think things.
-The inconsistent spacing actually helps your eyes move around and take it all in, so play around with what looks best on your wall.
+It's meant to be a little off, so don't overthink things.
+The inconsistent spacing helps your eyes move around and take it all in, so play around with what looks best on your wall.

 3. Creating the perfect wall for you may take some time.
 Have patience!
 The slower you acquire and collect, the more meaningful and interesting your wall will become.
 To ensure you're making good purchasing decisions and that everything will go well together, keep photos on your phone of the pieces you currently have.
 That way when you're strolling an open market on a Saturday with your best friend and you find something you think may work, you can be confident you're making a good decision by referencing your collection.
 Don't stress, and have fun with it!